Common Name(s): Iroko

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; tyloses common; growth rings indistinct; rays visible without lens; parenchyma banded, paratracheal parenchyma vasicentric, aliform (winged and lozenge), and confluent.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few to few; solitary and radial multiples of 2-3; tyloses common; growth rings indistinct; medium rays visible without lens, spacing wide to normal; parenchyma banded, paratracheal parenchyma vasicentric, aliform (winged and lozenge), and confluent.

 Workability: Generally easy to work, with the exception of its interlocked grain, which may cause some tearout during surfacing operations.
 Also, deposits of calcium carbonate are sometimes present, which can have a significant dulling effect on cutters.
 Iroko glues and finishes well.